nemcekj/Lecture6/README.md

 ## Tasks to do

-1. Download the data in a zip folder from [here](https://www.vut.cz/www_base/vutdisk.php?i=285511a1fd).
-Extract the content of the zip folder into **Lecture4** folder.
-It contains folder Data with a set of five folders of scenes (imX), each with two images (im0 and im1) from two cameras and calibration information (calib.txt).
-Stereoscopic images have been already rectified into the epipolar planes.
-Besides, the fip filder contains an encrypted ground truht image *GT.mat*.
+1. Download the data in a zip folder from [here](https://www.vut.cz/www_base/vutdisk.php?i=286442a8c1).
+Extract the content of the zip folder into **Lecture6** folder.
+It contains folder Ants with 110 *jpeg* images of Petri dish with 6 ants.
 2. Compute a disparity maps for each im0 in horizontal direction by any method.
 3. Compute a depth maps from obtained disparity maps and available calibration parameters.
 4. Design an automatic algorithm for depth maps computation (depth will be in mm).
 Try to design also a pipeline for post-processing of disparity (depth) maps that will reflect in gaining similar results as the ground truth maps.